DTStack/chunjun/docs/connectors-en/oracle/oracle-lookup.md

 ## 六、Demo
-see details in `flinkx-examples` dir of project flinkx.
+see details in `chunjun-examples` dir of project chunjun.